crivotz/gcheck/README.md

 - [ ] Add an option to `pull` directly from the selected repository.
 - [ ] Add an option to `push` directly from the selected repository.
 - [ ] Check the `ahead` count, it doesn't seem to be working correctly.
+- [ ] Evaluate: extend `fzf` with `--preview` (git status/log) and key bindings for pull/push on the selected repo.
+- [ ] Evaluate: rewrite as a full TUI dashboard (e.g. Go + bubbletea/tview, or Python + textual) for a persistent, navigable view.

 ---